RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-Now one can edit the IP core, go to the IP directory and look for the created core:
+Now one can edit the IP core, go to the IP directory and look for the created core (Window -> IP Catalog):

 .. figure:: img/PingPong6.png
     :alt: Logo